AdWords 101: Keyword Research Tool 1-2 Punch — How to Use Google’s Keyword Planner Tool & SEOToolSet Keyword Suggestions Tool

 The tool also supports shared keyword intelligence and strategy between SEM and SEO.
 In other words, the SEOToolSet, enables SEO and SEM to inform and amplify one another.
 Seed your paid search keyword analysis with the stored and monitored keyword list of your SEO project.
 If you’re an online marketer wearing both PPC and SEO hats, you’ll get potential paid search keywords and you’ll have the ability to add keyword suggestions to your SEO project list right from the research report.

 Find this tool after logging into your SEOToolSet Pro account, then selecting the Keyword Suggestions tool from the “Keywords” area of the left navigation.
 If you’re not an SEOToolSet user, sign up for SEOToolSet Pro for $89 a month or the free SEOToolSet Lite.
 Note that the Keyword Suggestions tool described here is available in the Pro tools.
-A free version is embedded at the end of this post and available on our free SEO tools page.
+A free version is embedded at the end of this post and is available also on our free SEO tools page.

 To seed the Keyword Suggestions tool, add keywords one at a time or via a pre-populated list you’ve entered into your project.
 The tool reports back with a list of potential keywords and data to help in your evaluation.
 As seen below, you see the source of that keyword suggestion (whether the Google, Bing or Bing Ads keyword APIs), and a score for how related the suggestion is to your seed keywords.